yoctoalex/eap_lab/README.rst

 .. figure:: _figures/153.png

-Now let's go back to F5 Ui and see the dashboard with the new attack:
+Now let's go back to the F5 Cloud Services portal and see the dashboard with the new attack:

 .. figure:: _figures/154.png